arthurzx22a/Teste/README.md

-a program that calculates the chinese remainder theorem
+a software that calculates the chinese remainder theorem